Reachability in arborescence packings: Reductions

-We are now ready to derive Theorem \ref{matreach} from Theorem \ref{matbranch}.
+In this section, we show how to derive Theorem \ref{matreach} from Theorem \ref{matbranch}.
 The role of Theorem \ref{matbranch} in the proof is similar to the role of Theorem \ref{edstrong} in the proof of Theorem \ref{3japt}.
 While the proof contains similar ideas to the ones in the proof of Theorem \ref{3japt}, it is somewhat more technical.